 8. Mundy (Edmund Enright) - 'July'

 The album’s song 'To You I Bestow' was featured on the "Romeo + Juliet" soundtrack.
 The royalties from this tune allowed Mundy to start his own record label, Camcor Records, on which he released his second album, 24 Star Hotel.
-The album contained the song 'July,' an ode to joy of Irish Summers, which gained heavy airplay throughout the summer months and is his signature tune.
-The album has gone on to triple platinum status.
+The album contained the song 'July,' an ode to the joy of Irish Summers, which gained heavy airplay throughout the summer months and is his signature tune.
+The album has gone on to triple-platinum status.
 Mundy has recorded three more albums on his Camcor label to much success.

 9. Damien Rice - 'Nine Crimes'